SpaceGiraffe-io/reqhub-docs/docs/guides/setting-up-stripe.md

 **Note:** Stripe may ask for sensitive information, but that information stays with Stripe and is not visible to ReqHub or SpaceGiraffe, LLC.
 We don't want it anyway &#x2764;

-Once that's completed, you can set up pricing.
+Once that's completed, you can set up pricing!

 ## Adding pricing plans